-- (1) Purpose.
-Residential District A is established to provide low density residential uses and other compatible low intensity uses. - (2) Authorized Uses. - (a) 1-unit dwellings as principal or temporary residences. - (b) Professional offices. - (c) Nursery schools, day nurseries, daycare centers, or childcare centers for 8 or less children. - (d) One commercially related vehicle. - (e) Community Living Arrangements for 8 or less residents. - (f) Uses customarily incidental to any of the above uses when located on the same lot and not involving the conduct of any business. - (g) Condominium plats for principal residential 1-unit dwellings. - (h) Public parks, private parks, and playgrounds. - (i) Short-Term Rentals.
-See § 17.04(9). - (j) Household Livestock is authorized provided the following provisions are met: - 1.
-Any structure with a principal use of housing livestock or structures not fully enclosed shall maintain a minimum 20 foot setback from all property boundaries.
-Fully enclosed structures where the housing of household livestock is incidental to the structure's principal use shall be subject to setbacks as listed in § 17.28. - 2.
+- (b) Professional offices. - (c) Nursery schools, day nurseries, daycare centers, or childcare centers for 8 or less children. - (d) One commercially related vehicle. - (e) Community Based Residential FacilitiesLiving Arrangements for 8 or less residents. - (f) Uses customarily incidental to any of the above uses when located on the same lot and not involving the conduct of any business. - (g) Condominium plats for principal residential single family1-unit dwellings. - (h) Public Pparks, private parks, and playgrounds. - (i) Short-Term Rentals.
+See § 17.04(9)(1)(i). - (j) Household Livestock is authorized provided the following provisions are met: - 1.
+Any structure with a principal use of housing livestock or structures not fully enclosed shall maintain a minimum 1720 foot setback from all property boundaries.
+Fully enclosed structures where the housing of household livestock is incidental to the structure's principal use shall be subject to setbacks as listed in § 17.2814. - 2.
 All fence enclosures shall be situated on the owner's lot, except where a greater setback is required by this or other ordinances. - 3.
 All enclosures shall be cleaned, maintained, and kept in sanitary condition so that odors are confined to the owner's lot. - 4.
-5 household livestock animals are authorized on lots up to 0.5 acres and 1 additional animal is authorized for each full 0.1 acre lot area greater than 0.5 acres, up to a maximum of 15 animals.
+Five5 household livestock animals are authorized on lots up to 0.5 acres and one1 additional animal is authorized for each full 0.1 acre lot area greater than 0.5 acres, up to a maximum of 15 animals.
 1 beehive is counted as 5 animals. - 5.
 It is the owner's responsibility to comply with Wis.
 Admin.
 Code Ch.
-ATCP 17 regarding livestock premises registration.
+ATCP 17 regarding livestock premises registration. - 6.
+This authorization to keep household livestock does not preempt any restrictive covenants administered by another authority that apply to a platted residential subdivision plat.